sharpton/shotmap/README.md

 ###TRANSLATION/GENE CALLING METHODS:

-* **--trans-method=STRING** (REQUIRED) DEFAULT: --trans-method=transeq
+* **--trans-method=STRING** (REQUIRED) DEFAULT: --trans-method=prodigal

     Determines the algorithm that should be used to convert metagenomic reads into protein coding space.
-Currently, only "transeq" is an accepted value, but future work will incorporate metagenomic gene calling tools.

-* **--split-orfs** (Optional) DEFAULT: ENABLED

-    (disable with --noslit-orfs)
-    When set, translated orfs are split into sub-orfs on stop codons.
-Only works in conjunction with --trans-method=transeq
+Currently, accepts the options "6FT" (six-frame translation, via transeq), "6FT_split" (six-frame translation, splitting results on stops), and "prodigal" (gene prediction via the prodigal software).
+Future work may incorporate addtional tools.

-* **--orf-filter-len=INTEGER** (REQUIRED) DEFAULT=14
+* **--orf-filter-len=INTEGER** (REQUIRED) DEFAULT=15

-    Removes translated reads (orfs) shorter than or equal to this length (in bp) from all subsequent analyses.
+    Removes translated reads (orfs) shorter than this length (in amino acids) from all subsequent analyses.
 Set to 0 if you want no filtering.

 ###SEARCH METHOD ARGUMENTS (One or more MUST be set):